Contact: Jan Steggerda

 If you have your property taxes paid through escrow it is always a good idea to call our office a week prior to the due date to see if your taxes have been paid.

-NEW: Automatic Bill Payment Authorization Form This form authorizes Park Township to initiate a debit entry for the payment of your property taxes on the due date from your checking or savings account.
+Automatic Bill Payment Authorization Form This form authorizes Park Township to initiate a debit entry for the payment of your property taxes on the due date from your checking or savings account.

 NOTICE: Deferment of Summer Taxes (Extension)